-After repairing your disk drive with Disk Utility, you can check if your files are showing up or not.
+After repairing your disk drive with Disk Utility, you can check if your files are showing up.
 Hope First Aid will work and you don't need to recover your files at all.

-Tutorial to recover files disappeared from external drives on Mac
+FAQs about files disappeared from external hard drives on Mac

-Step 1: Download, install and launch iBoysoft Mac Data Recovery on your Mac.
+1. Download, install, and launch iBoysoft Data Recovery for Mac on your Mac.

-Step 3: Click "Next" to scan for data on this drive.
+4. Click Search for Lost Data to scan for data on this drive.

-Step 5: Choose the files you want to recover and click "Recover" to get your files back.
+6. Choose the files you want to recover and click Recover to get your missing files back.